RecipeStripper

 Recipe ad density has increased significantly over the past few years.
 As Google's algorithm updates have consolidated search traffic onto fewer, larger recipe sites, those sites have leaned harder into ad monetization to justify their scale.
 Ad networks like Mediavine and AdThrive (now Raptive) cater specifically to food bloggers and encourage publishers to maximize ad slots.

-Auto-play video is the biggest recent escalation.
-Video ads earn 3–5x the CPM of display ads, so recipe sites now produce short cooking videos primarily to justify embedding a video ad player on every recipe page.
-You didn't come for the video.
-But it plays anyway, with sound, because that's where the money is.
+Auto-play video is one of the biggest recent escalations.
+Video ads can earn more than display ads, so many recipe sites produce short cooking videos partly to justify embedding a video ad player on recipe pages.
+You didn't come for the video, but it often plays anyway because that's where the money is.

 Browser reader modes help partially, but they often strip the actual recipe layout along with the ads, leaving you with unstructured text.
 RecipeStripper specifically understands recipe structure and preserves it — ingredients, quantities, ordered steps — while removing everything else.